Taiwo Afolabi

 Taiwo Olayinka Afolabi (born April 29, 1962), MON, is a Nigerian business magnate and lawyer.
-He is the founder and current C.E.O of SIFAX Group, a conglomerate that deals in Maritime, Aviation, Haulage, Hospitality, Financial Services and Oil and Gas.
+He is the founder and Chief executive officer of SIFAX Group, a conglomerate that deals in Maritime, Aviation, Haulage, Hospitality, Financial Services and Oil and Gas.

 Early life and education

 Afolabi was born as the first child of a set of twins in Ondo State, but he is a native of Idokunusi Ijebu in Ijebu East local government area of Ogun State, Nigeria.
 He completed his primary and secondary school education at Ansar Ud Deen Primary School, Ondo State, and Baptist Grammar School, Ibadan respectively.
 He later proceeded to the University of Lagos where he graduated with an LL.B. certificate in Law.

 Career

 In 1981, he began his professional career with Nigerian Express Agencies Limited until 1988 when he left to establish SIFAX Group.
 Upon its establishment, the company has since risen to become one of Nigeria's leading companies with investments in oil and gas, haulage, logistics and maritime and aviation.
 He is a Fellow of the Nigeria Institute of Financial Management, and the Institute of Freight Forwarders of Nigeria.